matomo-org/matomo/CLICKHOUSE.md

 alone.
 On the hex-encoded binary columns `ILIKE` is marginally more permissive than MySQL's case sensitive binary comparison, but those values are always written lower case.

+### 3.2a `ILIKE` is correct and unindexable at the same time (DEV-20751)

+**Where:** `log_action.name`, which is every action-scope segment component — the expensive half of the compound segments the benchmark measures.

+**Why:** `ngrambf_v1` is **never consulted for `ILIKE`**, only for `LIKE`.
+So §3.2's fix, which is the right answer for correctness, is at the same time a silent performance cliff: it turns a skip-index lookup into a scan of `log_action` (242 million rows on the POC corpus).
+This is the one place where the correctness fix and the speed fix pull in opposite directions, and it has to be resolved deliberately rather than by picking one.

+**Change:** get both properties instead of trading them.
+The copy carries a `name_lower String MATERIALIZED lower(name)` column with an `ngrambf_v1(4, 262144, 3, 0)` index on it, and the translator points segment `LIKE`s at that column while lowercasing the needle — literals during translation, bound values in `lowercaseNeedlesForIndexedColumns()` once the binds have names to match them by.
+The result is case-insensitive *and* index-eligible.

+Two details that matter:

+- **`strtolower()`, never `mb_strtolower()`.** The stored column is ClickHouse's `lower()`, which is ASCII-only.
+Lowering the needle further than the column was lowered would stop it matching.
+- **The needle is lowered in PHP, not with `lower()` in the SQL.** Index usage then never depends on the planner constant-folding a function call.

+The column is created by `ClickhouseLogTableSync` rather than only by `bench/clickhouse-indices.sql`, so it exists wherever the adapter runs — a ClickPipes Resync drops the hand-applied copy silently, and the rewrite must not depend on someone remembering to re-apply it.

+`n = 4` in the index means needles shorter than four characters cannot use it.
+They still match; they are just not accelerated.

 ### 3.3 Still open: a numeric column compared with free text

 **Where:** any segment on a numeric column given a non-numeric value.
 The GDPR tools spec